 Challenges of data integrity

-- Huge volume and high velocity of data: With the emergence of big data, the cloud has solved the issues that faced organizations regarding data storage.
-However, there exist issues of integrity in data.
-With the volume and rate at which data are being created and modified, the probability of errors that can ensue increases.
+• Huge volume and high velocity of data: With the emergence of big data, the cloud has solved the issues organizations face regarding data storage.
+However, data integrity issues exist.
+The probability of errors that can ensue increases with the volume and rate at which data are being created and modified.

-- System complexity: Organizational data is distributed over many systems and databases with multiple entry points.
+• System complexity: Organizational data is distributed over many systems and databases with multiple entry points.
 Data integrity becomes difficult due to hundreds of entry points and usage.
-While a lot of the tools do manage data quite easily while being embedded with rules and features, most legacy systems lack facilities which adds extra burdens.
+While many tools manage data quite easily while being embedded with rules and features, most legacy systems lack facilities, which adds extra burdens.

 Challenges in data validity

-The most common sources of invalid data arise from the multitude of data entry errors that include typographical errors, incorrect date formats, or even simply misentered values.
+The most common sources of invalid data arise from many entry errors, including typographical errors, incorrect date formats, or even simply misentered values.
 These can greatly distort the findings of data analysis and outcomes.

 Another major concern is incomplete datasets.
-Data points may be missing due to errors in data collection, failures in sending data, or incomplete extraction processes.
+Data points may be missing due to data collection errors, failure in sending data, or incomplete extraction processes.
 These could yield biased analyses and unacceptable conclusions because the absent data might represent a sizeable portion of the study or business environment.

 Different systems collect or record the same data differently.
-Without correct data integration and reconciliation processes, they will be the cause of a fractured view of data and faulty decision-making.
+Without correct data integration and reconciliation processes, they will cause a fractured view of data and faulty decision-making.

-Data degeneration is the rate at which data loses some validity and accuracy with time due to changes in the environment.
+Data degeneration is the rate at which data loses some validity and accuracy with time due to environmental changes.
 For instance, customer preference data becomes invalid as market trends change.

 Conclusion

-The key to good data management is to understand the difference between the concepts of data integrity and data validity, the latter being a critical element toward achieving high-quality delivery of data.
+The key to good data management is to understand the difference between the concepts of data integrity and data validity, the latter being a critical element toward achieving high-quality data delivery.
 Data integrity focuses on retaining data accuracy, consistency, and trustworthiness during its life cycle.
 Data validity ensures that data follows the pre-defined rules and formats.
 Both concepts are important in the process of delivering reliable data that is useful for informed decision-making and regulatory compliance.
-Good data integrity and validity practices allow an organization to maintain reliable quality within its data, help to prevent errors, and therefore ensure trust in its data assets.
+Good data integrity and validity practices allow an organization to maintain reliable data quality, help prevent errors, and, therefore, ensure trust in its data assets.

 FAQ